-Here, you can download the Formular to apply for Membership.
+Here, you can download the form to sign up as a member.
 Please fill, print, sign and send it to us – scanned via email or printed via traditional mail.

-What does it mean to become a member of the Peace Studies Fund e.V.?
+What does it mean to become a member of the Peace Studies Fund?

 As a general rule, there will be a Member’s Assembly once a year in which important decisions are taken together.
 We plan to organize the Member’s Assembly online, in order to allow participation independent from one’s location.
 Of course, participation is voluntary.